yahoo/elide-doc/pages/guide/01-start.md

 The easiest way to get started with Elide is to use the elide-standalone library.
 The standalone library bundles all of the dependencies you will need to stand up a web service.
 This tutorial will use elide-standalone, and all of the code is [available here][elide-demo].

-You can deploy and play with this example on Heroku:
+You can deploy and play with this example on Heroku.
+The landing page will display the [swagger UI][swagger-ui] for the example service.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/aklish/elide-heroku-example)